nielslange/vanilla-js-academy/day-04/README.md

 ## NodeLists and forEach()

-⚠️ As not every browser supports to run the `forEach()` function on a `NodeList`, the `NodeList` should either be cast into an array or a polyfill should be added.
+⚠️ As not every browser supports to run the `forEach()` function on a `NodeList`.
+The `NodeList` should either be cast into an array or a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Polyfill) should be added.

 **Bad example:**